Article 1 Scope

 4.1.
 The client is always obliged to pay the freight price, even if Transuniverse was asked to collect the freight price from the consignee.
 Under no circumstances will the client be able to apply a setoff/compensation between, on the one hand, the freight price and, on the other hand, the amounts which it believes it can claim from Transuniverse.

 4.2.
-All Transuniverse invoices must be paid within thirty days of the loading date in the manner indicated by Transuniverse.
+Unless stated otherwise expressly in writing, all invoices are payable in full within the period stated on the invoice.
+If the invoice does not specify a payment term, it is payable 30 days end of month.
 Afterwards, the client will be deemed to be in default by operation of law, without any additional written notice of default being required (application of the law of 02/08/2002 to combat late payment).
 The sending of the invoice will be regarded as a reminder to pay.
 In the event of non-payment on the due date of the invoice, a default interest of 1 percent per month shall be due by operation of law on the invoice amount, without prior notice and in deviation from art.
 1146 of the Civil Code, whereby part of a month shall be charged as a full month, until full payment.
 In the event of full or partial non-payment of the invoice on the due date, the debt balance will also be increased by 15% on the outstanding amount by way of lump sum compensation, with a minimum of € 165.00 and a maximum of € 10,000.00, all this without prejudice to the reminder, collection and/or judicial costs.
 Transuniverse also reserves the right to prove higher damages.

 4.3.
 In addition, failure to pay an invoice on time shall automatically result in the immediate acceleration of all (non-due) invoices.
 In the event of non-payment by the customer, Transuniverse reserves the right to suspend or dissolve all further transport orders, without prejudice to its right to claim damages from the customer.
 Foreign receivables can only be paid by means of SWIFT transfer.